WHY IGNITE?

 2. Your “Body of Work” - Annual Exhibition

 IPC endeavours to host an exhibition each year showcasing the work of our members.
 The exhibited art takes the form of a Body of Work on which members work throughout the year.
-It is here where messaging and story-telling will take priority, supported by the strive for better skills and techniques through our monthly Image Review sessions.
+It is here where messaging and story-telling will take priority, supported by the strive for better skills and techniques through our bi-monthly Image Showcase sessions.
 The work displayed here will not necessarily be the work submitted for monthly review.

 To see the Youtube video of our latest exhibition, please use this link: